 Suggested by Where in the World is Nina

-Omis is one of the best adventure towns Croatia has and it’s best to chill and base there rather than take day trips from the nearby cities.
+Omis is one of the best adventure towns Croatia has!
+So if you’re looking for adventurous things to do in Croatia, it’s best to chill and base there rather than take day trips from the nearby cities.

 21. Visit Pula’s Coliseum